meshnet/pi-gen/README.md

 # pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_This version of Raspbian's pi-gen is used to make the system images for NodeOS_

 ### TODO

 1. Documentation

 ## Dependencies